Phobetor/allegro-php/docs/Api/CompatibilityListApi.md

 Get list of compatible products

 Resource allows to fetch compatible products of given type.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-sekcja-pasuje-do-E7Zj6gAEGil#jak-zarzadzac-sekcja-pasuje-do-zintegrowana-z-baza-pojazdow\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-manage-the-compatibility-section-v8WbL1wV0Hz#managing-the-compatibility-section-compatibilitylist-integrated-vehicle-database\" target=\"_blank\">EN</a>.

 ### Example